-Road trips are by far one of the best ways to really experience a place when you travel, you can stop when you like, explore back roads, and see things most travelers miss by flying to a destination.
-In 2018 I relocated to Central Texas and I have been eagerly exploring my new home state, from the small towns of West Texas to major cities like Austin, Dallas, and San Antonio.
-Moving to the edge of "The South" has been a big change and while I have traveled in the Southern States in the past, most of the time it was just passing through or flying into a city and flying back home.
+Road trips are by far one of the best ways to experience a place when you travel; you can stop when you like, explore back roads, and see things most travelers miss by flying to a destination.
+In 2018, I relocated to Central Texas and have been eagerly exploring my new home state, from the small towns of West Texas to major cities like Austin, Dallas, and San Antonio.
+Moving to the edge of “The South” has been a big change, and while I have traveled in the Southern States in the past, most of the time, it was just passing through or flying into a city and flying back home.

-So with the Christmas holiday coming, my girlfriend and I decided to take our holiday on the road and explore the Gulf Coast and experience the South from Texas to the southernmost point you can drive to in the USA, Key West.
-Acura provided us with an RDX for the trip, which would be the perfect size for all the luggage required for a 10-day trip across several states and temperatures.
+So, with the Christmas holiday coming, my girlfriend and I decided to take our holiday on the road with a Gulf Coast road trip and experience the South from Texas to the southernmost point you can drive to in the USA, Key West.
+Acura provided us with an RDX for the trip, which would be the perfect size for all the luggage required for a 10-day journey across several states and temperatures.

 The first stop would be the River Parishes when most people think of New Orleans they plan on staying in the heart of the city and might take a day trip out to the Plantations, however, I would suggest doing the opposite.
-For our trip, we were able to stay at one of the most famous plantation houses along the Mississippi River, Oak Alley.
+For our trip, we stayed at one of the most famous plantation houses along the Mississippi River, Oak Alley.

 Stephan Keller of Creole Sugarland Bonfire Tours |

-Waking up at Oak Alley is amazing, after breakfast, we toured the grounds and house, if you are a history fan, you will love the Oak Alley house tour and the grounds tours that talk about the whole history, including a very deep look into the role that slavery had in the region and the impact it still has today.
+Waking up at Oak Alley is terrific; after breakfast, we toured the grounds and house; if you are a history fan, you will love the Oak Alley house tour and the grounds tours that talk about the whole history, including a profound look into the role that slavery had in the region and the impact it still has today.
 They also explain to guests how Oak Alley was saved and the changes each family made to the property over the years.

 Blood, Sweat, and Bonfires |